Kevinbeltran123/MyFitnessApp/LLM_PROMPT.md

 - Clean architecture with Riverpod state management
 - Existing exercise search and display functionality
 - **Advanced RoutineListScreen** with search, filtering, and metadata
-- **NEW: Complete RoutineBuilderScreen** with form validation and exercise picker
+- **Complete RoutineBuilderScreen** with form validation and exercise picker
+- **NEW: Complete RoutineDetailScreen** with full CRUD operations and rich presentation
 - Enhanced exercise picker with debounced search and UX improvements
 - Last-used routine tracking and session history integration
+- Full routine management flow (create, list, view, edit, delete, duplicate)

 ❌ **Missing Critical Features:**
-- ⭐ **No UI to VIEW/EDIT existing routines** (users can create and list, but can't edit)
+- ⭐ **No persistent storage** (data lost on app restart - need Isar database integration)
 - No way to log body weight or measurements
+- No metrics entry UI or dashboard
-- No persistent storage (data lost on app restart)
+- No offline data survival between app sessions
-- No routine detail/editor screens

 ## Your Mission
 Complete the **Phase 1 fundamentals** outlined in `llm_roadmap.md`.
 Focus on practical, user-facing features that provide immediate value.

 ## Key Priorities (Updated - in order):
-1. ⭐ **RoutineDetailScreen** - Users can create and list routines but can't view/edit existing ones
-2. **Persistent Storage** - Connect to Isar database so data survives app restarts
+1. ⭐ **Database Persistence** - Connect to Isar database so data survives app restarts
-3. **Metrics Tracking** - Simple weight logging and BMR display
+2. **Metrics Tracking** - Simple weight logging and BMR display
-4. **Database Persistence** - Complete the persistence layer for routines
+3. **Metrics Dashboard** - Basic charts and progress visualization
+4. **Testing & Polish** - Ensure stability and user experience

 ## What NOT to Build:
 - ❌ Advanced analytics or performance charts